Giuseppe Peano: Biography

 In 1898 he presented a note to the Academy about binary numeration and its ability to be used to represent the sounds of languages.
 He also became so frustrated with publishing delays (due to his demand that formulae be printed on one line) that he purchased a printing press.

 Paris was the venue for the Second International Congress of Mathematicians in 1900.
 The conference was preceded by the First International Conference of Philosophy where Peano was a member of the patronage committee.
 He presented a paper which posed the question of correctly formed definitions in mathematics, i.e. "how do you define a definition?".
 This became one of Peano's main philosophical interests for the rest of his life.
-At the conference Peano met Bertrand Russell and gave him a copy of Formulario.
-Russell was struck by Peano's innovative logical symbols and after the conference he retired in the country "to study quietly every word written by him or his disciples."
+At the conference, Peano met Bertrand Russell and gave him a copy of Formulario.
+Russell was struck by Peano's innovative logical symbols and after the conference, he retired to the country "to study quietly every word written by him or his disciples".

-Peano's students Mario Pieri and Alessandro Padoa had papers presented at the philosophy congress also.
+Peano's students Mario Pieri and Alessandro Padoa also had papers presented at the philosophy congress.
 For the mathematical congress, Peano did not speak, but Padoa's memorable presentation has been frequently recalled.
 A resolution calling for the formation of an "international auxiliary language" to facilitate the spread of mathematical (and commercial) ideas, was proposed; Peano fully supported it.

 By 1901, Peano was at the peak of his mathematical career.
 He had made advances in the areas of analysis, foundations and logic, made many contributions to the teaching of calculus and also contributed to the fields of differential equations and vector analysis.
 Peano played a key role in the axiomatization of mathematics and was a leading pioneer in the development of mathematical logic.
 Peano had by this stage become heavily involved with the Formulario project and his teaching began to suffer.
 In fact, he became so determined to teach his new mathematical symbols that the calculus in his course was neglected.
 As a result, he was dismissed from the Royal Military Academy but retained his post at Turin University.